-- 1.26 Habitats Regulations Assessment (HRA) is required for any Plan or Programme which is likely to have a significant impact on a Natura 2000 site (a Special Area of Conservation - SAC, or a Special Protection Area - SPA), if that Plan or Programme is not directly concerned with the management of the site for nature conservation purposes.
-This requirement derives from European Union Directive 92/43/EC, which is often referred to as the Habitats Directive, and from earlier European Union Directive 79/409/EEC, generally known as the 'Birds Directive'.
-The assessment is required to identify the likely effects of the Plan or Programme on the Natura 2000 site, indicate whether these effects are justifiable in a wider context and identify any mitigation measures that must be taken. - 1.27 Habitats Regulations Assessment has two stages: - Screening. - The Assessment itself.
+- 1.28 Habitats Regulations Assessment (HRA) is required for any Plan or Programme which is likely to have a significant impact on a Natura 2000 site (a Special Area of Conservation SAC, or a Special Protection Area SPA), if that Plan or Programme is not directly concerned with the management of the site for nature conservation purposes.
+This requirement derives from European Union Directive 92/43/EC, which is often referred to as the Habitats Directive, and from earlier European Union Directive 79/409/EEC, as amended 2009/147/EEC, generally known as the 'Birds Directive'.
+The assessment is required to identify the likely effects of the Plan or Programme on the Natura 2000 site, indicate whether these effects are justifiable in a wider context and identify any mitigation measures that must be taken. - 1.29 Habitats Regulations Assessment has three stages: - Screening - The Appropriate Assessment itself (if needed) - Derogation